kubeflow/community/community-membership.md

 - Mentor contributors and reviewers
 - All privileges that reviewers have
 - May approve code contributions for acceptance

-## WG Lead

-WG Lead provides technical leadership for a working group and Kubeflow subprojects they own.

-You can find requirements, responsibilities, and privileges in [this governance document](committee-steering/wg-governance.md#asd)

 ## WG Chair